Vinicius earns Real 1-0 win at Benfica in match marred by racism row

 The breakthrough came five minutes after the restart.
 Mbappe burst forward and fed Vinicius on the left.
 The Brazilian cut diagonally towards the box, shifted inside and unleashed an unstoppable curling shot into the far top corner.

-Vinicius celebrated by dancing with the corner flag and was booked by Letexier for excessive celebration.
+Vinicius celebrated by dancing with the corner flag and was booked by Letexier for an excessive celebration.

 As the forward argued with the referee, he became involved in a heated exchange with Prestianni, with Vinicius and several teammates suddenly running towards the referee.